minetest-mobs-mods/nssm/README.md

 This version of NSSM was adjusted to run against commit `487e037cc9` (from 2018-12-20).
 If you are having problems with mod compatibility, please ensure you are using a version of `mobs_redo` close to that commit.

+## Settings

+This mod provides some extra settings for fine tuning the experience:

+* `nssm.server_rainbow_staff` - Rainbow Staff is a powerful tool instead of a block placer

+* `nssm.energy_boosts` - allows player to eat energy for a stats bost

+* `nssm.energy_lights` - allows placing energy as temporary light sources

 ## Some notes from NPX Team !

 We suggest that you play nssm with: